The number of jobs for speech-language pathologists is increasing rapidly throughout the country, and Washington DC is no exception.

 Speech-Language Pathology Salary in the District of Columbia

-US News & World Report conducted another analysis and ranked SLP as the 19th best type of job to have in the healthcare field.
+US News & World Report conducted another analysis and ranked SLP as the 3rd-best job to have in the healthcare field.

 In addition to employment options in schools and academic centers, Washington, DC is home to a number of private clinics that focus primarily on speech-language pathology: